melmel27/comakery/README.md

 By default the reserve tokens cannot be transferred to any address.
 To allow transfers the Transfer Admin must configure transfer rules using both `setRestrictions(account, ...)` and `allowGroupTransfer(...)`

-During the setup process for added security, the Transfer Admin can setup rules for allowing transferring tokens.
-This forces the Reserve Admin to transfer tokens to a hot wallet first.
-The Hot Wallet holds a limited balance.
-This enforces multiple signatures and a limited loss from any single account with a single transfer.
+During the setup process for added security, the Transfer Admin can setup rules that only allow the Reserve Admin to transfer tokens to the hot wallet address first.
+The Hot Wallet is also restricted to a limited max balance.
+This enforces transfer approvals for multiple private key holders for token transfers of large size - and a limited loss from any single account with a single transfer.
 The use of a hot wallet for small balances also makes everyday token administration easier without exposing the issuer's reserve of tokens to the risk of total theft in a single transaction.

-This configuration can be accomplished in this manner:
+The Reserve Account restriction configuration can be accomplished in this manner:
 1. Transfer Admin, Reserve Admin and Hot Wallet admin accounts are managed by separate users with separate keys.
-For example, separate Nano Ledger S hardware wallets:
+For example, separate Nano Ledger S hardware wallets.
 1. Reserve and Hot Wallet addresses have their own separate transfer groups
     * `unrestrictedAddressTimeLock = 0` this timestamp will always have passed
     * `unrestrictedMaxTokenAmount = 2**256 -1` is the largest number storable this number is available as the `MAX_UNIT()` constant.
     * `setRestrictions(reserveAddress, reserveTransferGroup, unrestrictedAddressTimelock, unrestrictedMaxTokenAmount)`
-    * `setRestrictions(reserveAddress, reserveTransferGroup, unrestrictedAddressTimeLock, sensibleMaxAmountInHotWallet)`
+    * `setRestrictions(reserveAddress, hotWalletTransferGroup, unrestrictedAddressTimeLock, sensibleMaxAmountInHotWallet)`
 1. Reserve Address can only transfer to Hot Wallet Groups
+    * `allowGroupTransfer(reserveTransferGroup, hotWalletTransferGroup, unrestrictedAddressTimeLock)`
+    * `setRestrictions(reserveAddress, hotWalletTransferGroup, unrestrictedAddressTimeLock, sensibleMaxAmountInHotWallet)`
 1. Hot Wallet Address can transfer to investor groups like Reg D and Reg S.
+    * `allowGroupTransfer(hotWalletTransferGroup, regD_TransferGroup, unrestrictedAddressTimeLock)`
+    * `allowGroupTransfer(hotWalletTransferGroup, regS_TransferGroup, unrestrictedAddressTimeLock)`

 Then the Hot Wallet Admin can distribute tokens to investors and stakeholders as described below...